North America ATLAS of Plucked Instruments

 ukulele

 The ukulele is the small guitar of Hawaii.
-It originated from the rajão (the tuning) and braguinha (the size) of Madeira, which both arrived on the islands in 1879.
+It originated from the rajão (the tuning) and braguinha (the size) of Madeira (see page EuropeWest), which both arrived on the islands in 1879.
 The ukulele (also spelled ukelele) was soon very popular.
-When the Hawaiian music reached the USA during the 1920's (together with the Hawaiian guitar) a few million of these instruments were made.
+After the Hawaiian music reached the USA during the 1920's (together with the Hawaiian guitar) a few million of these instruments were made.

 The instrument is made like a small guitar, and the better (more expensive) ones are made from koa wood.
 But even the cheap plastic ones are said to produce an acceptable sound.